What is your payment policy?

 Therapy sessions are typically 30-45 minutes in length depending on the client.
 Every therapy session is uniquely tailored to the individual.

-What is the typical duration for therapy/therapeutic intervention?
+What is the typical duration of therapy/therapeutic intervention?

-The typical duration of therapy varies depending on the diagnosis, compliancy with therapy program goals and homework and the individual needs of each child and family.
+The typical duration of therapy varies depending on the diagnosis, compliance with therapy program goals and homework and the individual needs of each child and family.